 I winced at how proud my aunt sounded and I felt bad for lying.
-I really wanted to tell her but I just couldn't…I've never lied to my aunt before so it was hard for me to keep this big secret.
+I really wanted to tell her but I just couldn't…I've never lied to my aunt before and I told her everything, so it was hard for me to keep this big secret.

 "Yeah…" I changed the subject.
 "So was there a reason you called?"